pingcap/docs/tidb-cloud/tidb-cloud-org-sso-authentication.md

 ## Step 2.
 Configure authentication methods

-Enabling an authentication method in TiDB Cloud allows members to log in using that method.
-Members can use any enabled authentication method as long as they use the same email address across all enabled methods.
+Enabling an authentication method in TiDB Cloud allows members using that method to log into your custom URL of TiDB Cloud.

 ### Configure Google, GitHub, or Microsoft authentication methods